What a Cartoon!: Broadcast

 The What a Cartoon!
 Show continued airing new episodes on Thursdays until November 28, 1997, when the final short of the 48 contracted during Seibert's era aired.
-In 1998, Cartoon Network debuted two new short pilots and advertised them as World Premiere Toons: Mike, Lu & Og and Kenny and the Chimp, both of which were produced by outside studios and produced after Time Warner's acquisition of Turner Broadcasting in 1996.
+In 1998, Cartoon Network debuted two new short pilots and advertised them as World Premiere Toons: Mike, Lu & Og and Kenny and the Chimp, both of which were produced by outside studios (respectively Kinofilm and Curious Pictures) and produced after Time Warner's acquisition of Turner Broadcasting in 1996.
 The two pilots were later compiled into The Cartoon Cartoon Show, while both shorts eventually garnered their own series, Mike, Lu & Og in 1999 and Codename: Kids Next Door in 2002.
-One pilot entitled King Crab: Space Crustacean, which released in 1999, was also retconned into The Cartoon Cartoon Show anthology.
+Three shorts were retconned into The Cartoon Cartoon Show anthology.
+Bill Wray's King Crab: Space Crustacean, as well as his former colleague John Kricfalusi's What a Cartoon! shorts, Boo Boo Runs Wild and A Day in the Life of Ranger Smith, aired on the program with minimal Cartoon Cartoons branding in 1999.

 On June 9, 2000, The What a Cartoon!
 Show was relaunched as The Cartoon Cartoon Show.
 In this new format, it aired reruns and new episodes of the full-series Cartoon Cartoons, as well as new Cartoon Cartoon shorts and old WAC! shorts.
 From 2000 to 2001, the pilot shorts appearing on the network's viewer's poll that lost to The Grim Adventures of Billy & Mandy and Codename: Kids Next Door (except for Whatever Happened to...
 Robot Jones?) were added to the anthology.
 The show continued to air until October 16, 2003, when it was temporarily dropped from the network's schedule.

 On September 12, 2005, The Cartoon Cartoon Show was revived, this time as a half-hour program featuring segments of older Cartoon Cartoons that were no longer shown regularly on the network, such as Cow and Chicken, I Am Weasel, and others.
 Some Cartoon Cartoons were moved exclusively to this show and the Top 5, though there was also some overlap with shows that already had regular half-hour slots outside the series.
 In 2006, the programming was expanded to also include non-Cartoon Cartoons that were regularly shown on the network, such as Foster's Home for Imaginary Friends, Camp Lazlo, My Gym Partner's a Monkey, and Squirrel Boy.
 The show ended on June 21, 2008.

 In 2007, reruns of What a Cartoon! played briefly on Cartoon Network's retro animation sister channel, Boomerang.

 In 2020, a selection of shorts were added to the Cartoon Network website and app.

+On July 29, 2024, reruns of What a Cartoon! returned to Cartoon Network, airing only on Monday evenings as part of Adult Swim's Checkered Past block.